Money Multiplier Calculator

 Money supply, being strongly connected to lending activity, is one of the primary concerns in monetary economics.
 As it was mentioned, central banks can attempt to affect the level of the money supply through reserve requirements; however, under the current practice, the Federal Reserve doesn't alter the reserve ratio (the last significant change in reserve requirements was in 1992).
 Yet there is another policy tool that is aimed at adjusting the money supply, namely, open-market operations.
 In the frame of this concept, the Federal Reserve buys or sells U.S. Treasury bills (aka short-term government bonds) through a transaction with commercial banks.
 For example, the immediate effect of the purchasing of Treasury Bills by the FED would be a change in the bank reserves, as the bank use reserves in the transaction, extending the bank's lending activity.
 Thus, the FED doesn't control the money supply directly; it controls only the monetary base and currency in circulation.
 Still, by controlling the monetary base, the Fed can influence the money supply and hence the money multiplier, although this also depends on the willingness of bankers/borrowers to lend/borrow money.

 In turn, changes in the money supply, especially in the long run, determine the overall level of prices.
 In the short term, the situation where governments print money to finance their debt often leads to hyperinflation.

-To conclude, the way that central banks conduct monetary policy, and the level of money multiplier, can affect the state of the economy and economic growth.
+To conclude, the way that central banks conduct monetary policy and the level of the money multiplier can affect the state of the economy and economic growth.
 Learn more about this in our gdp growth rate calculator.